 Victoria's emergency management sector is made up of more than 60 organisations working in partnership with communities, business and individuals across Victoria.
 It is driven by the philosophy of 'working as one'.

 Emergency Management Victoria is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

 Andrew Crisp APM is Victoria’s Emergency Management Commissioner.
 The Emergency Management Commissioner has responsibility for coordination before, during and after major emergencies, including the management of consequences of an emergency.

-Kate Fitzgerald is the Chief Executive of Emergency Management Victoria.
-The Chief Executive is responsible for the day-to-day management of Emergency Management Victoria.
+Sue Clifford, APM is the Acting Chief Executive and Deputy Secretary, Emergency Management.
+The Chief Executive is responsible for the effective and efficient management and performance of Emergency Management Victoria (EMV).